what we do

 delivered to your door

+We're working really hard to bring our minimum order for free delivery down.
+All our food is delivered chilled so a number of our customers stock their fridge and enjoy it over a few days.
 Our minimum order for free delivery varies depending on your postcode, check the minimum order for free delivery to your postcode on our homepage.
 We deliver Monday to Friday 7am to 7pm.
 We're also trialling weekend deliveries so if you would like a delivery on a Saturday or Sunday please give us a call during the week and we will try to help (firstname.lastname@example.org 020 7498 5759).

 the finest ingredients

 Whatever we do we always work with the environment in mind.
-All our meals can be delivered in either individual boxes (one per person) or larger sharing boxes (one bigger box for each salad).
+All our meals can be delivered in either individual boxes (one per person) or larger sharing boxes (buffet style, one big box for each salad).
 Our individual salad box and sharing salad box for two people are both made from sugarcane bagasse and the lids from PLA, both are fully compostable.
 Our larger sharing boxes are made from sustainably sourced board with PLA window and are also fully compostable.
 All our hot food is delivered in paperboard trays that can go directly into an oven or microwave and are widely recyclable.

 get in touch